-211. (TS/) The detention of terrorists has prevented them from engaging in further terrorist activity, and their interrogation has provided intelligence that has enabled the identification and apprehension of other terrorists, warned of terrorists plots planned for the United States and around the world, and supported articles frequently used in the finished intelligence publications for senior policymakers and war fighters.
+211. (TS) The detention of terrorists has prevented them from engaging in further terrorist activity, and their interrogation has provided intelligence that has enabled the identification and apprehension of other terrorists, warned of terrorists plots planned for the United States and around the world, and supported articles frequently used in the finished intelligence publications for senior policymakers and war fighters.
 In this regard, there is no doubt that the Program has been effective.
 Measuring the effectiveness of EITs, however, is a more subjective process and not without some concern.

-212. (TS/ When the Agency began capturing terrorists, management judged the success of the effort to be getting them off the streets,
+212. (TS, 212.)
+When the Agency began capturing terrorists, management judged the success of the effort to be getting them off the streets,

-TOP SECRET/ With the capture of terrorists who had access to much more significant, actionable information, the measure of success of the Program increasingly became the intelligence obtained from the detainees.
-213. (TS/ Quantitatively, the DO has significantly increased the number of counterterrorism intelligence reports with the inclusion of information from detainees in its custody.
+With the capture of terrorists who had access to much more significant, actionable information, the measure of success of the Program increasingly became the intelligence obtained from the detainees.

+213. (TS Quantitatively, the DO has significantly increased the number of counterterrorism intelligence reports with the inclusion of information from detainees in its custody.
 Between 9/11 and the end of April 2003, the Agency produced over 3,000 intelligence reports from detainees.
-Most of the reports came from intelligence provided by the high value detainees at 214.
-(TS/ information from one detainee, as well as other sources, to vet the information of another detainee.
+Most of the reports came from intelligence provided by the high value detainees at Sector 1 terrorists who are capable of mounting attacks in the United States,

+214. (TS C frequently uses the information from one detainee, as well as other sources, to vet the information of another detainee.
 Although lower-level detainees provide less information than the high value detainees, information from these detainees has, on many occasions, supplied the information needed to probe the high value detainees further.

-According to two senior CTC analysts, the triangulation of intelligence provides a fuller knowledge of Al-Qa'ida activities than would be possible from a single detainee.
-215. (TS/ Detainees have provided information on Al-Qa'ida and other terrorist groups.
-Information of note includes: the modus operandi of Al-Qa'ida, members who are worth targeting, terrorists who are capable of mounting attacks in the United States, TOP SECRET/ and sources of funding for Al-Qa'ida.
-Perhaps the most significant information about Al-Qa'ida obtained from detainees is on the subject of the group's planned use of weapons of mass destruction (WMD) in the United States.
-Analysts had long suspected Al-Qa'ida was attempting to develop a WMD capability, and information from Abu Zubaydah and Ibn al-Ahaykh al-Libi (a.k.a.
-Zubayr) hinted at such efforts.
-It was the information from Khalid Shaykh Muhammad, however, that confirmed the analysts' suspicions.
-In addition to information on anthrax; chemical, biological, radiological, and nuclear programs; and training in the use of poisons and explosives, Khalid Shaykh Muhammad provided information that has led to the capture of individuals who headed the programs to develop WMD capabilities, including Sayed Al-Barq who was the head of Al-Qa'ida's anthrax program.
+215. (TS Detainees have provided information on Al-Qa'ida and other terrorist groups.
+Information of note includes: the modus operandi of Al-Qa'ida,

-Detainee information has assisted in the 216.
-(TS/ identification of terrorists.
-For example, information from Abu Zubaydah helped lead to the identification of Jose Padilla and Binyam Muhammed-operatives who had plans to detonate a uranium-topped dirty bomb in either Washington, D.C., or New York City.
+216. (15 ) Detainee information has assisted in the identification of terrorists.
+For example, information from Abu Zubaydah helped lead to the identification of Jose Padilla and Binyam Muhammed-operatives who had plans to detonate a uranium-topped dirty bomb in either Washington, D.C., or New, York City.
 Riduan "Hambali" Isomuddin provided information that led to the arrest of previously unknown members of an Al-Qa'ida cell in Karachi.
 They were designated as pilots for an aircraft attack inside the United States.
 Many other detainees, including lower-level detainees such as Zubayr and Majid Khan, have provided leads to other terrorists, but probably the most prolific has been Khalid Shaykh Muhammad.
-He provided information that helped lead to the arrests of terrorists including Sayfullah Paracha and his son Uzair Paracha, businessmen whom Khalid Shaykh Muhammad planned to use to smuggle explosives into the United States; Saleh Almari, a sleeper operative in New York; and Majid Khan, an operative who could enter the United States easily and was tasked to research attacks against U.S. water reservoirs.
-Khalid Shaykh Muhammad's information also led to the investigation and prosecution of lyman Faris, the truck driver arrested in early 2003 in Ohio.
-Although not
+He provided information that helped lead to the arrests of terrorists including Sayfullah Paracha and his son Uzair Paracha, businessmen whom Khalid Shaykh Muhammad planned to use to smuggle explosives into the United States; Saleh Almari, a sleeper operative in New York; and Majid Khan, an operative who could enter the United States easily and was tasked to research Khalid Shaykh Muhammad's attacks information also led to the investigation and prosecution of Iyman Faris, the truck driver arrested in early 2003 in Ohio.